|

 Hopefully, they improve on almost every pass.

-- Repeat until your child feels comfortable coasting and doesn't put his or
+Repeat until your student feels comfortable coasting and doesn't put his or

 her feet down to stop.
 Throughout the progression there is no need to